 It’s a gross oversimplification, that’s what it is.

-“Bright” is so incredibly vague, but for the purposes of terrariums we’re usually talking about indirect light at a high intensity.
+“Bright” is so incredibly vague, but for the purposes of plant and terrariums we’re usually talking about indirect light at a high intensity.
 Strong direct light that’s had the edge taken off, so to speak.

 The intensity of indirect light will vary based on many different factors.